exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 ## Step 1: add .docs/introduction.md

-This file contains an introduction to the concept.
+This file contains an introduction to the Concept.
 It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, but not give away so much that the user doesn't have to do any work to solve the exercise.

 ## Step 2: add .docs/instructions.md